 The MAC functional description is presented in this clause.
-The architecture of the MAC sublayer, including the distributed coordination function (DCF), the point coordination function (PCF), the hybrid coordination function (HCF), the mesh coordination function (MCF), the multi-user uplink access functions (UMTA and UORA), and their coexistence in an IEEE 802.11 LAN are introduced in 10.2 (MAC architecture).
+The architecture of the MAC sublayer, including the distributed coordination function (DCF), the point coordination function (PCF), the hybrid coordination function (HCF), the mesh coordination function (MCF), the Triggered UL access (TUA), and their coexistence in an IEEE 802.11 LAN are introduced in 10.2 (MAC architecture).
 These functions are expanded on in 10.3 (DCF), 10.4 (PCF), 10.24 (HCF), and 10.25 (Mesh coordination function (MCF)), and 27.2 (HE channel access).
 Fragmentation and defragmentation are defined in 10.5 (MPDU fragmentation) and 10.6 (MPDU defragmentation).
 Multirate support is addressed in 10.7 (Multirate support).
 A number of additional restrictions to limit the cases in which MSDUs are reordered or discarded are described in 10.8 (MSDU transmission restrictions).
 Operation across regulatory domains is defined in 10.23 (Operation across regulatory domains).
 The block ack mechanism is described in 10.26 (Block acknowledgment (block ack)).
 The No Ack mechanism is described in 10.27 (No Acknowledgment (No Ack)).
 The protection mechanism is described in 10.28 (Protection mechanisms).
 Rules for processing MAC frames are described in 10.29 (MAC frame processing).

 TGax Editor: Please modify the title and text in the paragraph in section 10.2.6 as shown below: